1 – Introduction

 In the Book of Exodus, the text states plainly, “And Amram took him Jochebed his father’s sister to wife: and she bare him Aaron and Moses.”
 (6:20) The strange thing here is that Amram lived during the early period of Israel’s sojourn in Egypt.
 He was the grandson of Levi, one of Jacob’s sons who migrated into Egypt at the behest of Joseph and Pharaoh.

-Most likely, Amram’s father Kohath was already born when Jacob and his extended family moved into Egypt to begin the children of Israel’s 400-year plus sojourn there.
+Most likely, Amram’s father Kohath was already born when Jacob and his extended family moved into Egypt to begin the children of Israel’s 400-plus years sojourn there.
 Thus, if Kohath was a child at the time of migration into Egypt, then his son Amram and “grandson” Moses would have been born in the early stages of Israel’s sojourn there.
 That means Moses’ birth might have happened anywhere between 50 and 200 years after the entry into Egypt.

 The Exodus took place 430 years after the Israelites’ entry into Egypt.
 (Exodus 12:40, Galatians 3:17) That means Moses, if he really was the first descendant of Amram and Jochebed, would have been anywhere between 230 and 380 years of age at the time of the Exodus.
 But Moses was only 80 years old when he led the children of Israel out of Egypt.
 (Acts 7:23,30)